rexut/sphinxcontrib-ansi/doc/index.rst

 ------------

-Please contact the author or create an issue in the `issue tracker`_ of the sphinx-contrib_ repository, if you have found any bugs or miss some functionality (e.g. support for more attributes).
+Please contact the author or create an issue in the `issue tracker`_ of the sphinxcontrib-ansi_ repository, if you have found any bugs or miss some functionality (e.g. support for more attributes).
 Patches are welcome!